 --forceoption to force a non-interactive upgrade to continue in this case, also performing long-running and critical tasks.

 When upgrading a server installed from native packages, use the system package management tools.

 Start the upgraded server.

-At this point the upgrade process is complete.
-See the resulting
+At this point, the upgrade process is complete.
+Refer to the resulting

 upgrade.logfile for a full list of operations performed.